Elinor Florence, Author

 Did you watch the funeral on television?
 I thought it was very elegant and refined, much like the prince himself, and I particularly enjoyed the music.
 It’s always sad and nostalgic when another of our Second World War veterans goes to his just reward, and Philip will be missed not only by his family but by millions of people around the world who remember him with fondness.

-Last month I wrote about my lifelong fascination with the royals, and you can read it by clicking here: The Royal Family and Me.
+Read about my fascination with the royals here: The Royal Family and Me.

 * * * * *